iguit0/lock-genius/README.md

 ## 🗣 Introduction

-**Lock Genius** is your ultimate solution for secure password management.
-With its encrypted vault and advanced password generation capabilities, we make sure that your digital accounts remain protected at all times.
+**Lock Genius** is the only password manager you need.
+Secure, open source, and beautifully designed.

 ## 🚀 Get Started